 Do I need a proctor?

 Some online courses require a proctor for exams such as midterms and finals.
 A few courses that may require a proctor are Religion, Math, Biology, Geology and Comprehensive Exams.
-To see if your class will require a proctored exam, please check your syllabus or the Virtual Campus Term Schedule.
+To see if your class will require a proctored exam, please check your syllabus or the WBUonline Term Schedule.

 Who can be a proctor?